BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 Grab the hidden *Calcium* near the start, then prepare yourself for what's to come!
 Basically, you'll need to dodge the void, which aims for you.
 Getting hit by it will send you back to the start, unfortunately.
 To proceed in each area, look for the Purple Crystal and get the void to land on top of it.

-More tips: don't use repels, since the "another?" message will actually cause you to be a sitting duck for the void.
+More tips: don't use speedup, don't use repels, since the "another?" message will actually cause you to be a sitting duck for the void; there aren't wild Pokemon here.
 Create straight lines for the void to follow onto the crystals to make it more predictable.
 Finally, save often!

 Once you exit the room at the bottom successfully, you can return to the previous room, where you will no longer be chased.
 In here we can find a hidden *Protein* and *Carbos*.

+!img("vr_amethyst.png")

 Towards the top of the room, you can follow a rock climb path to the *Salamencite*!